 Step 3: Have students choose one character they would like to help run for president.
 Variation: I prefer each student to choose a different character.
 However, you may vary this by having students work in pairs to promote the same character, or you may allow more than one person to campaign for the same person.

 Step 1: Once students have decided on their character, ask them to write a short introductory paragraph about them.
 The paragraph should include biographical information, such as age, occupation, residence, along with a brief explanation of why their candidate would make an excellent president.
 Again, it is best to model a paragraph before giving the assignment and leave it up for reference as with the students create their own.

-Step 3: While taking part in the online activity, students were taught that introducing yourself to the American public is a critical first step in the political process.
+Step 1: Introducing a candidate to the American public is a critical first step in the political process.
 Have students write their fictional character’s official brief announcement (less than one minute) to enter the race for President of the United States.
 Their announcement should tell who they are and tell what their platform will be if they are elected.
 Students may need to complete this activity at home for time's sake.
 Tell students that when they make their official announcement in front of an audience, they may dress up like their character, actually becoming that person if they like.

-Step 4: Distribute the Anti-Stage Fright Checklist.
+Step 2: Distribute the Anti-Stage Fright Checklist (PDF).
 Go over the listed points with students.
 Ask students to add any other tips they may have for public speaking.

 Step 1: All students should make their character’s official announcement of candidacy from the “special” podium.
 You can choose the order of presenters randomly or ask for volunteers.